Humans process information visually, so why not communicate with prospects through imagery?

 What you should do, however, is align an infographic type with a goal you’re hoping to achieve while still having the asset speak in conversation with the other materials involved in your campaigns.
 With the right team and format, nearly any kind of information can be turned into an infographic.

 For instance, your infographic on “5 cloud-based software solutions for 2020” would ideally be paired with an accompanying blog post that expands on items that don’t necessarily fit in an image format with size and load time constraints.
 Additionally, this same infographic can be sent out via email as a top-of-funnel asset that solicits higher open rates and CTA click-throughs.

-Now, which of the above infographics could best fit the bill for our theoretical “5 cloud-based software solutions for 2018”?
+Now, which infographic format could best fit the bill for our theoretical “5 cloud-based software solutions for 2020”?

 Your best bets are probably the Comparison, Data Visualization or List-Based.